 - You gain from being supported by other educators — increasing your skills and developing new ideas that benefit your students

+Like the idea of connecting with other classes but not sure how to find connections?
 Read Kathleen Morris’s Do and Don’t for forming friendships with other blogging classes.

 Student Blogging Challenge

-The Student Blogging Challenge runs twice yearly starting in March and September.
+The Student Blogging Challenge runs twice yearly starting in March and October.
 It is made up of a series of 10 weekly tasks all designed to improve blogging and commenting skills while connecting students with a global audience and being supported by a team of blogging mentors.

 The Challenge is open to both class blogs and to individual student bloggers from all over the world and of all ages.
 Participants can complete as many of the tasks as they like and in any order.

-During this time the other classes engage with that class blog, participate in any activities the focus class initiates and takes time to learn about that class, their school and region.
+During this time the other classes engage with that class blog, participate in any activities the focus class initiates, and takes time to learn about that class, their school, and region.

-Watch this video to learn more about QuadBlogging.
+Watch this video to learn more about quad blogging.

-You can create your own quadblog by finding other class blogs who would like to participate in a quad.
+You can create your own quad blog by finding other class blogs who would like to participate in a quad.

 100 Word Challenge